loomio/loomio_help/content/legal/terms_of_service.md

 ## Disclaimer of Warranties

 The Sevice is provided “as is”.
 Loomio and its suppliers and licensors hereby disclaim all warranties of any kind, express or implied, including, without limitation, the warranties of merchantability, fitness for a particular purpose and non-infringement.
-Neither Loomio nor its suppliers and licensors, makes any warranty that the App will be error free or that access thereto will be continuous or uninterrupted.
+Neither Loomio nor its suppliers and licensors, make any warranty that the App will be error free or that access thereto will be continuous or uninterrupted.
 You understand that you download from, or otherwise obtain content or services through, the Service at your own discretion and risk.

 ## Limitation of Liability

-In no event will Loomio, or its suppliers or licensors, be liable with respect to any subject matter of this agreement under any contract, negligence, strict liability or other legal or equitable theory for:
+In no event will Loomio, or its suppliers or licensors, be liable with respect to any subject matter of this Agreement under any contract, negligence, strict liability or other legal or equitable theory for:

 1. any special, incidental or consequential damages;
 2. the cost of procurement for substitute products or services;
-3. for interruption of use or loss or corruption of data; or
+3. for interruption of use, loss or corruption of data; or
-4. for any amounts that exceed the fees paid by you to Loomio under this agreement during the twelve (12) month period prior to the cause of action.
+4. for any amounts that exceed the fees paid by you to Loomio under this Agreement during the twelve (12) month period prior to the cause of action.
 Loomio shall have no liability for any failure or delay due to matters beyond their reasonable control.
 The foregoing shall not apply to the extent prohibited by applicable law.

 ## General Representation and Warranty